NoistNT/NoistNT/README.md

 <div>
   <p align="left">
     <em>
-      I'm a passionate full stack developer with a strong inclination towards front-end development, always in search of new challenges to grow both personally and professionally in the IT world.
+      I'm a passionate full stack developer who truly enjoys web development, always in search of new challenges to grow both personally and professionally in the IT world.
 My curiosity and enthusiasm lead me to explore different aspects of development, from interface design to back-end logic.
 I hope these projects reflect my way of